jlogar/karma-nunit-reporter/README.md

 };
 ```

-You can pass list of reporters as a CLI argument too:
+You can pass the list of reporters as a CLI argument too:
 ```bash
 karma start --reporters nunit,dots
 ```